JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-plugin-releases.md

 [//]: # (title: Kotlin Multiplatform plugin releases)

-We are working on stabilizing the [Kotlin Multiplatform plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) and will be regularly releasing new versions that include new features, improvements, and bug fixes.

-Ensure that you have the latest version of the Kotlin Multiplatform plugin!
+Ensure that you have the latest version of the [Kotlin Multiplatform plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) to continue working with Kotlin Multiplatform projects in Android Studio.

 ## Update to the new release